All Episodes

-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Another C I told you so right off the top of the bat, Mr. Snerdley.
+I told you so right off the top of the bat, Mr. Snerdley.

-Well, it was what I was talking about yesterday.
+Right off, well, it was what I was talking about yesterday.

 What happened to us?

-For all these years of being beaten by an inexperienced black guy, it's happened.
+This experienced woman who gave up everything for all these years is being beaten by an inexperienced black guy.

 It's in the Boston Globe today.

-Great to have you with us here.
+Anyway, greetings, folks, great to have you with us here.

 Great to have you.

-Wisconsin primary untapped today.
+Wisconsin primary on tap today.

-We have learned that Mrs. Clinton, this is another C I told you so.
+We have learned that Mrs. Clinton, this is another C, I told you so.

 We have learned that Mrs. Clinton is actually trying to steal Barack Obama's pledged delegates.